tenzir/tenzir/web/docs/contribute/notebooks.md

 ## Run within Docker

-We also provide a docker environment to enable a reproduceable execution of Quarto commands.
-To enter this environment, within the `web` or `examples/notebooks` directory, simply run:
+We also provide a Docker environment to enable a reproducible execution of Quarto commands (including its dependencies such as R).
+This images is built on top of the VAST image, and thus contains a working binary that can be used to demonstrate VAST features.

+Build commands, such as `yarn build`, use this containerized environment.
+You can also enter it to run some tests.
+Within the `web` or `examples/notebooks` directory, run:

 ```bash
 make docker TARGET=bash